mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Esalin.md

 # PLACES OF INTEREST

 Due to the variety and abundance of food grown on Esalin, most towns and cities will have a range of fine quality restaurants and affordable eating establishments.
-As the saying goes, ‘No-one ever goes hungry on Esalin’.
+As the saying goes, 'No-one ever goes hungry on Esalin'.